Magicat8bill/Sneaky-S0ng/README.md

 -  You need to have access to the music21 library
 ___
 ### INSTILATION & GETTING STARTED.
 The installation is easy.
-You first need to go to Git hub and copy the HTTP to your clipboard
+You first need to go to GitHub and copy the HTTP/SSH to your clipboard
 ![Screenshot 2024-09-18 145208](https://github.com/user-attachments/assets/ff9936c8-7add-40c5-9343-f2e9e6407c21)

+Another option is to use pip.
+`pip install sneaky-s0ng`

-After you have copied the HTTP to your clipboard, you must open up your GitBash or Linux program and Type in. `git clone HTTP`, and you will want to replace the HTTP in `git clone HTTP` with the HTTP link that you copied.
+After you have copied the HTTP/SSH to your clipboard, you must open up your GitBash or Linux program and Type in. `git clone HTTP/SSH`, and you will want to replace the HTTP/SSH in `git clone HTTP/SSH` with the HTTP/SSH link that you copied.

 ![Screenshot 2024-09-18 145324](https://github.com/user-attachments/assets/7a45f7c6-d41a-4983-8536-b03010999b23)
 ---